 Additionally, the credit allowed varies depending on the local government or state in charge of issuing the MCC.
 It also has income and purchase price requirements, and applies only if the home is used as a primary residence.
 Mortgage credit certificates may also be used together with another payment program for more benefits.

 Benefits of an MCC for homebuyers

 To put it simply, MCC is designed to provide better access to affordable housing for first-time homebuyers.
 They effectively reduce taxes and make it easier for first-time homebuyers to qualify for a mortgage.
-With an MCC, not only will you need to pay for lower taxes, but you’ll also get more money which you can put into your savings or use towards your home.
+With an MCC, not only will you need to pay lower taxes, but you’ll also get more money than you can put into your savings or use towards your home.

 Best of all, home buyers also receive a tax credit on a regular basis, as long as they retain the mortgage and use the home as their primary residence.

 The tax credit percentages vary for every state but are typically in the range of 20% to 40% of the total mortgage interest.
 The outstanding interest obligation may be reduced as a standard deduction of home mortgage interest.

 The Internal Revenue Service sets a $2,000 tax credit cap for any given year for every recipient, regardless of the tax credit percentage issued.
 The MCC tax credit will remain throughout the duration of the mortgage, as long as the borrower uses the home as their principal residence.

 MCC recapture tax